Critique Group

 First printed in Writer’s Journal, (Nov/Dec 2006)

-Their Shepherd of love
+Those who would follow their Shepherd of love

-Of the cup from above.
+must learn to drink of the cup from above.

-Whether bitter or sweet,
+Whether bitter or sweet, to sip of His wine

-Is to drink with a King
+is to drink with a King from

-From a chalice divine.
+a chalice divine.

-The purest of potion
+The purest

-From choicest of vine
+of vine

-Is poured for me daily
+is poured for me daily

-From hands pierced for mine.
+from hands pierced for mine.

 ©2005 by Patricia S. Baker